 I have always been interested in discovering new products and services, ideas, and solutions to everyday problems.
 Ever since I was a kid, I have watched Dragon’s Den and aspired to create a startup.
 Through the Entrepreneurship & Innovation program at Ryerson, I have learned that entrepreneurship doesn’t just occur in the form of a new startup.
 Entrepreneurship can also occur in the form of intrapreneurship within an existing company.
 I hope to bring my innovative and entrepreneurial spirit to A.M.A.
 Horticulture to develop new solutions from a marketing and customer service standpoint.

 I have also learned a great deal about design thinking at Ryerson.
 Design thinking is a relatively new process that the Entrepreneurship & Innovation program at Ryerson is centred around.
 Design thinking focuses on a problem-solution-fit model and allows the entrepreneur to maintain constant contact with their target groups to correctly solve problems they may have or pivot to different groups or problems.
-Design thinking and the Entrepreneurship & Innovation program at Ryerson University have taught me to “get out of the building,” a concept that our capstone professor, Steve Gedeon, instills in us as students.
+Design thinking and the Entrepreneurship & Innovation program at Ryerson University have taught me to “get out of the building,” a concept that our capstone professors, Steve Gedeon and Charlene Nicholls-Nixon, instill in us as students.
 This concept allows entrepreneurs to continuously validate their ideas, as well as discuss future solutions with potential customers.

 You’re from Leamington, so you’ve been surrounded by horticulture your whole life.
 Tell us a bit about that experience.